smileboywtu/VisualJson/README.md

 {"name": "smileboy", "grade":{"math":100, "english":98}}
 ```

-thid kind of data without the label on the edge, can deal with
+this kind of data without the label on the edge, can deal with
-json string will all item string type.
+json string with all item string type.

 for future, hope this tool can deal with the general json file.
 this is really cool.